 Advantages of Ethereum

 The overwhelming performance of Ethereum has attracted traditional and institutional investors alike.
-Ethereum and other cryptocurrencies provide you with the following advantages over traditional investments:
+Ethereum and other cryptocurrencies provide you with the following advantages over traditional investments that point to Ethereum being a good investment:

 - Volatility.
 While this was previously seen as a negative, smart investors have realized market cycle patterns and are able to capitalize on the parabolic gains produced by market bubbles.